Do you really need to send the thank you letter after job interview?

 include some specifics about why you want the job or how you can help the

-you.
-In the thank you letter remind them about your
+In your thank you letter remind them about your

 conversations, say you enjoyed meeting them and learning more about the

-the opportunity and their courtesy…it certainly will not hurt, and will show your class and maybe even help in another opportunity.
+It certainly will not hurt, and will show your class, polish and maybe even help in another opportunity.

 Many people believe that the job interview is the last mainstay before either getting a job or not getting a job – that is not always true.
 There are many factors before and after the job interview process that dictate if you are the right person or not.
 Here is a great article by Krishna Reddy, that goes deeper into this.

 I want to reiterate the power of positively toned language in the thank you letter.
 If you think you failed your interview, or perhaps feel that you didn't bring out a few key factors that you should have, a well crafted thank you letter covering those points may be the thing that gets you a second chance by highlighting key strengths, experience and qualifications - that may not have been brought to light during the interview.